 Not once was I anxious about the actual surgery.
 I will admit I had anxiety a few days before, fearing that I had come into contact with people who might have been ill, despite wearing a mask on the airplane, and staying far away from people who were coughing at my SF office.
 On the Thursday before surgery, I sat in an Uber next to a peer who called in sick with the flu on Monday.
 Zinc tablets and pure will allowed me to narrowly escape the flu right in the middle of flu season.

 I had accommodations with my brother and his family, in Concord, for the two days prior.
 Glenn would meet us in Sacramento later today – he was flying in from Texas.
 John and I loaded up the van with Lisa’s dialysis equipment – she would only be required one more evening of dialysis treatment.
 Louise (Lisa’s mother) and Lisa stayed back to clean up the house – they met us up at the hotel later that evening.
-Our hotel was conveniently located on campus, about a 5 minute walk from the hospital.
+Our hotel was conveniently located on the UC Davis Medical Center campus, about a 5 minute walk from the hospital.
 On Day One, we elected to drive to avoid any mishaps in the dark.
-It took longer to drive and find parking than it did to actually walk – it didn’t help that we missed the turn.
+It took longer to drive and find parking than it did to actually walk – it didn’t help that we missed a turn.

 Day One, Admitted, 5:30am, January 15.